Course Catalogue

 Familiarise yourself with factors that contribute to vulnerability, recognise potential vulnerability and learn a range of best-practice approaches to responding to a donor experiencing vulnerability.
 Explore ways to manage vulnerability so that you can raise and manage a donor’s gift ethically and transparently.

-This training module explores the practical skills needed to recognise, respond to, and comply with ethical standards when engaging with individuals in vulnerable circumstances.
+This course explores the practical skills needed to recognise, respond to, and comply with ethical standards when engaging with individuals in vulnerable circumstances.
 By aligning with the FIA Code and best-practice guidelines, fundraisers will be empowered to conduct their work transparently and ethically, fostering public trust and ensuring sustainable donor relationships.

-Understand the concept of vulnerability and what constitutes vulnerable circumstances
+- Understand the concept of vulnerability and what constitutes vulnerable circumstances

-Identify key drivers of vulnerability and assess their impact on fundraising interactions
+- Identify key drivers of vulnerability and assess their impact on fundraising interactions

-Recognise verbal and non-verbal cues that may indicate a donor is in a vulnerable circumstance
+- Recognise verbal and non-verbal cues that may indicate a donor is in a vulnerable circumstance

-Apply the FIA Code and relevant practice notes to fundraising scenarios
+- Apply the FIA Code and relevant practice notes to fundraising scenarios

-Demonstrate appropriate responses to ensure ethical engagement with donors in vulnerable circumstances
+- Demonstrate appropriate responses to ensure ethical engagement with donors in vulnerable circumstances

-Develop and implement best-practice organisational strategies to support ethical fundraising
+- Develop and implement best-practice organisational strategies to support ethical fundraising

 Delivery